YukiRed/flutter-portfolio/ASSETS.md

-# Assets — Desmond Liew Portfolio
+# Assets — My Portfolio

 This document defines the structure, conventions, and purpose of all files under `/assets/`.
 These assets serve as the **data layer** for the entire portfolio — powering all pages, projects, and content in a *local-first* architecture.